 This is often solved by further treatment to transplant healthy hairs into the areas where new loss has taken place.
 The transplanted hairs will remain there for your lifetime if good care is taken of them.
 Here, the answer to “How long do hair transplants last” is still the same.

 Your hair transplant surgeon might inform you in advance whether you’ll need a second hair transplant in the future depending on the pattern of your hair loss, your age, the speed with which you’re losing hair, etc.

 So, how long do hair transplants last?
 The transplanted hair follicles will stay for a lifetime.
 Because they’re not sensitive to male sex hormones, they’re going to stay there permanently.

 Hair shedding can occur temporarily after a transplant due to shock loss, but it’s normal.
-We will keep a close eye on your progress to determine whether this is normal or not.
-As long as you follow the aftercare instructions, you’d see the results of the surgery.
+The Aftercare team will keep an eye on your progress to determine whether this is normal or not.
+As long as you follow the aftercare instructions, you should see the results of the surgery.